-All of their photos are free to use without attribution for personal, editorial or commercial purposes.
-However, there are still a couple of restrictions to bear in mind.
+We've collected our pick of the best free stock photography sites to help you find the pictures you need.
+All the images on these sites are free to use for personal, editorial or commercial purposes (and are great paired with our pick of the best free photo editors), but there are still a couple of restrictions to bear in mind.
 The main limitations apply to photos of identifiable people, trademarked products and privately owned property (not only people’s homes, but also some landmarks).
 Getty Images has an excellent guide to intellectual property, which is worth checking out before you get started.

 Also remember that many of these sites take contributions from amateur photographers who might not be fully aware of the rules surrounding model releases for photos of people, and may not have asked their subjects to sign a waiver.
 If you're not sure, it's best to contact the site directly.